Row triangle Shape Decorative svg added to bottom

-A new principle of business has been included in the latest release of the Financial Conduct Authority’s Consumer Duty.
+A new Consumer Duty principle has been included in the Financial Conduct Authority’s latest update.

-This now totals 12 principles which guide the conduct of firms in the financial industry.
-With the FCA 12th principle set to come into effect 31st July 2023, are you acquainted with its finer details?
+This brings the total to 12 principles that guide how firms in the financial industry operate.
+With the FCA Principle 12 having come into effect 31st July 2023, are you acquainted with its finer details?

 Dealership Placeholder